alexnthnz/notification-system/README.md

 ## Data Flow

-1. Clients send notification requests to the API Gateway via REST.
+1. Clients send notification requests to the API Gateway via REST or gRPC.
 2. The Notification Service validates requests, stores metadata, and publishes to a message queue.
 3. Channel Services consume queue messages and send notifications via third-party providers (e.g., SendGrid for email, Twilio for SMS, Firebase for push).
 4. Delivery status is updated in the database, and metrics are sent to the Monitoring Service.